adscott/blockquoted/README.md

 ## Contribute

-Add quotes to `helpers.rb` and make a pull request.
+Add quotes to `quotes.yml` and make a pull request.

 Add tests for any new functionality.
 Tests can be run using: